Solving The Travelling Salesman Problem Using A Single Qubit: Theory

 In general, encoding an arbitrary TSP on a Bloch sphere is a non-trivial procedure.
 The cities on a 2D plane are to be represented by the quantum states such that the paths on the Bloch sphere encode corresponding TSP paths.

 Before encoding the problem to the Bloch sphere, a routing chart is constructed to visualize all the essential components required to represent a TSP.
-For an example of a $4$-city problem, a routing chart consisting of nine layers $L_i,~i \in \{0,1,...,8\}$, series of vertical blocks corresponding to the cities and arrows connecting them to represent possible TSP routes is shown in Fig.~\ref{fig2}(a), which is schematically similar to Fig.~\ref{fig1}(a).
-In particular, the cities $c_1,c_2,c_3,c_4$ in Fig.~\ref{fig1}(a) are replaced by orange-rectangular blocks $P_{11},P_{22},P_{33},P_{44}$ with intermediate green-circular blocks $P_{ij}$ in Fig.~\ref{fig2}(a).
+For an example of a $4$-city problem, a routing chart consisting of nine layers $L_i,~i \in \{0,1,...,8\}$, series of vertical rectangles (and circles) corresponding to the cities and arrows connecting them to represent possible TSP routes is shown in Fig.~\ref{fig2}(a), which is schematically similar to Fig.~\ref{fig1}(a).
+In particular, the cities $c_1,c_2,c_3,c_4$ in Fig.~\ref{fig1}(a) are replaced by orange rectangles $P_{11},P_{22},P_{33},P_{44}$ with intermediate green-circles $P_{ij}$ in Fig.~\ref{fig2}(a).
 In contrast to Fig.~\ref{fig1}(a), the layer consisting of $P_{22},P_{33},P_{44}$ is repeated in Fig.~\ref{fig2}(a) which is essential for encoding distances on the Bloch sphere.
-The blocks $P_{ii}$ are used to determine a TSP route uniquely in Fig.~\ref{fig2}(a), where the arrows have a physical meaning as they represent rotation operators.
+The orange rectangles $P_{ii}$ are used to determine a TSP route uniquely in Fig.~\ref{fig2}(a), where the arrows have a physical meaning as they represent rotation operators.